MZ-2500: Software

-During its development and before its release Sharp made a software creation request to videogames developers.
-However unlike typical video game system releases there were no major software releases available at launch for the MZ-2500 at the time.
-Although the MZ-2500's high portability by memory mapping design encouraged porting from other models, there were few products that made use of its unique functions and performance.
-The MZ series had the habit of building for a heavy user base for many years, many of which were homebrew software programs because no commercial software was readily available for the platform.
-Although there were many commercial software programs available on other system platforms, and despite the MZ-2500 had gained a large share in the market, it did not change the situation for the MZ-2500 series, and commercial software releases for the system eventually fell.
-In addition, Nintendo released their own software for the platform, and Namco (later Bandai Namco Games) ported several software programs from Radio News (microcomputer software).
+During its development and before its release SHARP made a software creation request to videogames developers.
+However, unlike typical video game system releases there were no major software releases available at launch for the MZ-2500 at the time.
+Although the MZ-2500's high portability by memory mapping design encouraged porting from other models, few products made use of its unique functions and performance.
+The MZ series had the habit of building a heavy user base for many years, many of which were homebrew software programs[3] because no commercial software was readily available for the platform.[4]
+Although there were many commercial software programs available on other system platforms, and despite the MZ-2500 having gained a large share in the market, it did not change the situation for the MZ-2500 series, and commercial software releases for the system eventually fell.
+In addition, Nintendo released its software for the platform, and Namco (later Bandai Namco Games) ported several software programs from Radio News (microcomputer software).